syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 {% endtabs %}

-## How to customize month cell using template?
+## How to customize month view cell using a template?

 You can customize the month cell of the `SfCalendar` using [CellTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings~CellTemplate.html) property of [MonthViewSettings](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings.html).